bconti123/bconti123/README.md

 ### Hi there 👋

-### I am Bryant Conti, Full Stack Developer (Currently practice with development on my own)
+### I am Bryant, Full Stack Developer (Currently practice with development on my own)

+Recent graduation from CSUN (May 2020) majoring CIT in Bachelor of Science.
+I enjoy working with programming langauge, system design and IT infrastructure.

 <!--
 **bconti123/bconti123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.